Infrastructure: Why We Love Cattle And Think Like A Rancher

 Related to the above is the idea that infrastructure should be immutable — that is, never altered on the fly once it has been created.
 This rule prevents Larry from, say, noticing a bug and updating a configuration file on a running server, thus causing headaches the next time the application is deployed or has to scale-out.
 If all running resources are treated as inaccessible black boxes, this means code changes can only be made via the version-controlled provisioning scripts and templates, thus ensuring that each deployment or scale-out of the application will be running on identical servers.

 Furthermore, treating infrastructure as immutable allows us to think about deployments themselves differently.
-Rather than deploying an application by pushing an update to running servers, crossing our fingers and hoping it works then desperately rushing to revert manually if a bug is discovered, at Mobomo we employ a Blue/Green deployment methodology.
+Rather than deploying an application by pushing an update to run servers, crossing our fingers and hoping it works then desperately rushing to revert manually if a bug is discovered, at Mobomo we employ a Blue/Green deployment methodology.

 When a production stack needs to be updated, it is deployed from scratch with new infrastructure (the “Green” instance) created from code each time.
 That allows QA testers (using a combination of automated and manual tests; more on the relationship between automated testing and Blue/Green deployments in a future post!) to verify the functionality of the new environment before it is made live.
 Then, production traffic is simply switched (by changing a DNS record or similar) onto the new/”Green” stack.
 If a problem is then detected with the newly deployed app, it is a simple matter to switch back to the old production “Blue” instance painlessly without the risk of extended production downtime.
 Once all stakeholders are satisfied, the old “Blue” stack can simply be destroyed.